karenwhite33/NLP_Sentiment_Analysis_User_Reviews/README.md

 ## 💡**Plan for stage 3:**

 Leverage advanced NLP models (e.g., TF-IDF, word embeddings) to capture deeper context and improve sentiment classification.
+Creat and train 2 ML models to compare performances.

+## 💡**Plan for stage 4:**
+Create a Deep Learning model from one simple layer to iterate over more models to find better hiperparameters and performance.